 For more executive job search tips, follow The Alexander Group on LinkedIn and explore our blog for additional resources to advance your career.

-The Alexander Group, recognized as one of the country’s top CEO executive search firm, presents “Five Questions With Outstanding Leaders,” our interview series with visionary industry leaders.
+The Alexander Group, recognized as one of the country’s top CEO executive search firms, presents “Five Questions With Extraordinary Leaders,” our interview series with visionary industry leaders.
 In this installment, Managing Director Sally King interviews Michael Caplan, COO of Lowenstein Sandler, discussing leadership style and advice for those seeking a Chief Operating Officer role at a large professional services or law firm.

 Michael Caplan believes in diving in.